ines/spacy-js/README.md

 ### `spacy.load`

 "Load" a spaCy model.
 This method mostly exists for consistency with the Python API.
-It mostly sets up the REST API and `nlp` object, but doesn't actually load anything, since the models are already available via the REST API.
+It sets up the REST API and `nlp` object, but doesn't actually load anything, since the models are already available via the REST API.

 ```javascript